Frequently Asked Questions

 How is data usage calculated?

-Within MapBrowser, data is consumed when new tiles are downloaded from Nearmap's servers.
-For more details, check out this article in our product documentation page.
+Within MapBrowser, data is consumed when new tiles are downloaded from Nearmap servers.
+For more details, check out this article in our Help Center.

 When will you next capture my location?